drflorianberger/TPUCU25/week1/randomvar.md

 # Random Variables

-We cannot predict the value of a random variable in the future from the information that we have at the present.
+We cannot predict the value of a random variable in the future from the information that we have at present.

 However, we can make probabilistic statements about the future.